State-Funded Full-Day Kindergarten in Washington

 Memorandum 079-15M was sent out in early January 2016 asking school districts if they would like to receive funding for newly eligible schools in the 2016-17 school year.
 A total of 393 new schools in 118 school districts with an estimated 23,000 students are eligible to be funded in 2016–17.

-For a list of schools that currently receive funding and that will be eligible in the 2016–17 school year.
+A list of schools that are receiving and not receiving state funding for full-day kindergarten in the 2016–17 school year.

 Eligibility and Program Elements